Eleven Exercises that Can Relieve Shoulder Pain

 For this stretch, you’ll need an elastic band or a stretchy piece of fabric.

-- Move your left hand towards your waist and grab the other end of the band.
+- Then, move your left hand towards your waist and grab the other end of the band

-- Pull like that for 30 seconds, relax, and repeat 5 times.
+- Pull like that for 30 seconds on each side; then, relax, and repeat five times

 6. Laying down stretch

-- Lay down on a bed or mat with your legs straight.
+- Firstly, lay down on a bed or mat with your legs straight

 - Once you pass your face, stretch your right arm and try to hold for at least a few seconds.